Get the latest from TODAY

 "I don't anticipate our tradition changing," Baldwin said."If our tradition changed, I believe it would be to include our respective significant other in family photos as well.
 The more people that Bruce has surrounding him with love, the better."

-And Dyson agrees.
+And Dyson agreed.
 "Oh yes, we plan on continuing this tradition," he told TODAY.
 "I don't think things will change if either of us enter a relationship again.
 This is something special for Bruce.
 Yeah, we're not together anymore and it may seem weird to others that we still do family photos, but we're a team.
 We're not inappropriate, we're not awkward around each other, we respect each other, we're friendly, we do what we can for our son, and this is something that I believe we won't change for anyone just because they feel uncomfortable about it."